 What is an onsen?

-An onsen is a natural hot spring which works similarly to a Japanese bath house (sento).
+An onsen is a natural hot spring that works similarly to a Japanese bathhouse (sento).
 A sento uses plain heated tap water while onsen water comes naturally from the ground and is geothermally heated by mother nature.
-These natural hot springs are much more popular and preferred to sento’s because the water is naturally enriched with minerals and therefore carries a variety of health benefits.
+These natural hot springs are much more popular and preferred to Sento’s because the water is naturally enriched with minerals and therefore carries a variety of health benefits.

-There are certain rules one should adhere to when visiting a natural hot spring in Japan.
+There are specific rules one should adhere to when visiting a natural hot spring in Japan.
 These rules are important because many other people use these facilities too.

-Many facilities do not allow entry to individuals who have tattoos and the reason is to keep yakuza members out.
-Even though the chances of you being mistaken for a yakuza member is slim the rules still apply to everyone.
+Many facilities do not allow entry to individuals who have tattoos, and the reason is to keep yakuza members out.
+Even though the chances of you being mistaken for a yakuza member are slim, the rules still apply to everyone.
 Luckily, most places have become a lot less strict with this over the last few years as a result of the influx of foreign visitors to Japan.
-If you do have a tattoo it’s advised to phone them beforehand and ask about their tattoo policy.
-Most will allow entry as long as the tattoo is small enough to be properly covered up with a waterproof bandage.
+If you have a tattoo, it’s advised to phone them beforehand and ask about their tattoo policy.
+Most will allow entry as long as the tattoo is small enough to be appropriately covered up with a waterproof bandage.

 Rinse off before entering the onsen

 Everyone has to wash and rinse off before entering the pool since it’s a communal area.
-There are washing facilities on the premises where you will be provided with a bar of soap and towel but bringing your own is perfectly fine too.
+There are washing facilities on the premises where you are provided with a bar of soap and a towel but bringing your own is perfectly fine too.

-Those who have long hair must tie their hair together with a hairband before entering.
-It’s not easy to enjoy an onsen while there are hair strands floating around in the water.
+Those who have long hair must tie their hair together with a hairband before entering the water.
+It’s not easy to enjoy an onsen while hair strands are floating around.

 Full nudity is a must

 The vast majority of places have a strict rule that one must enter the pool completely nude.
-You will of course be handed a white towel which you can use to cover up as you walk around outside.
-It’s expected to keep your towel with you even when inside the onsen but it cannot get wet which is why you will always see people carrying their towels on their head.
+You will, of course, have a white towel you can use to cover up as you walk around outside.
+You are expected to keep your towel with you even when inside the onsen, but it cannot get wet, which is why you will always see people carrying their towels on their heads.